zaneGittins/bifract/docs/administration/oidc-sso.md

 ## User Provisioning

-When a user signs in via OIDC for the first time, Bifract automatically creates their account (JIT provisioning).
-The username is derived from their email prefix.
+When a user signs in via OIDC for the first time, Bifract automatically creates their account.
 OIDC-provisioned users cannot sign in with a password.

 ## Environment Variables